-The big question answered!
+The big question, how often should you change your solution, answered!
 You should change your contact lens solution every single day.
 Why?
 The solution is there to disinfect your contact lenses and prevent eye infections and other issues.
 It’s also important to wash out your case every single day and make sure that is clean as well.
 We have probably all experienced the film that can build up on the case.
 The goal is to prevent this and make sure that you have the healthiest contact lenses that you possibly can.

 What Happens If I Wait and Do Not Change the Solution?

 Maybe nothing, but possibly big issues.
-When you do not change your contact solution, you are creating a breeding ground for nasty bacteria.
-These bacteria can get into your eyes and cause issues as minor as irritation and such major issues as infection.
-Infection can lead to even worse issues that could seriously compromise the health of your eyes and the quality of your vision.
+When you do not change your contact solution, you are creating a breeding ground for dangerous bacteria.
+These bacteria can get into your eyes and cause issues as minor as irritation and such major issues like infection.
+Infections can lead to even worse issues that could seriously compromise the health of your eyes and the quality of your vision.

 Change Contact Lenses Often